Bespoke’s Morning Lineup – 3/20/20 – 6.5 Hours Left

 See what’s driving market performance around the world in today’s Morning Lineup.
 Bespoke’s Morning Lineup is the best way to start your trading day.
 Read it now by starting a two-week free trial to Bespoke Premium.
 CLICK HERE to learn more and start your free trial.

-Read today’s Bespoke Morning Lineup for a discussion of the carnage in financial markets overnight and the latest tallies on Covid-19 cases.
+Read today’s Bespoke Morning Lineup for a discussion of the latest uptake in Fed liquidity programs, European markets, credit market dislocations, and coronavirus case counts.

 ml0203